 GBDT or GBM are other terms for parallel tree boosting.
 XGBoost can easily tackle problems with scales beyond billions of samples with only a few resources.
 Data scientists also use XGBoost to optimize sparse data via sparse aware tree learning.

 Array operations are simple to conduct and do not require the use of a third-party library.
 What happens, though, if the arrays are multidimensional?
-This is where Theano enters into the picture, assisting with distributed and parallel computing.
+This is where Theano enters the picture, assisting with distributed and parallel computing.

 Please note that MILA will stop developing Theano.
 The PyMC developers have forked Theano to a new project called Aesara that is being actively developed.